Liria-Lafit/basic-scripts/README.md

 - The current bash install is a basic modification of dewgrif JustAGuyLinux:https://github.com/drewgrif/bookworm-scripts

-I did this "mod" as a test to learn a little about bash. kek
+I did this "mod" as a test to learn a little about bash. kek more scripts will be created as i try new ditros :D
 # Bookworm Script
 ```
 wget https://github.com/Liria-Lafit/basic-scripts/raw/main/debianbookworm/fastbasics.sh